 - 3 In the Settings window for Color Expression, locate the Expression section and type p in the Expression text field. - 4 Locate the Coloring and Style section.
-From the Color table list, choose GrayScale.
+Click Change Color Table . . - 5 In the Color Table dialog box, select Linear>GrayScale in the tree and click OK.